Fireblend/AutoDataBasics/README.md

 # AutoDataBasics
 Simplifies Timesheet Entry for DataBasics Timesheets.
+This should make it much easier to submit your timesheets without having to deal with DataBasics' UI.

 Tested in Windows only so far.

 ### Requirements:
 * A Python **3.6+** environment